Issue

 On this warm January day in the Ugandan countryside, however, financial and logistical issues matter little to Yosam Katongole.
 He just wants to stay alive.
 So he has come with his wife and daughter to a mobile ARV clinic established by the Rakai Health Sciences Program.

-Through collaboration and support from the National Institutes of Health (NIH), the Bloomberg School, Makerere and Columbia universities, the Bill and Melinda Gates Institute for Population and Reproductive Health, and others, the Rakai program has transformed the science of HIV by providing key insights into HIV transmission and prevention (see sidebar).
+Through collaboration and support from the National Institutes of Health (NIH)the Bloomberg School, Makerere and Columbia universities, the Bill and Melinda Gates Institute for Population and Reproductive Health, and others, the Rakai program has transformed the science of HIV by providing key insights into HIV transmission and prevention (see sidebar).
 Bloomberg School professors Maria Wawer and husband Ron Gray have long collaborated with their Ugandan colleagues on the program.
 Fourteen Ugandan investigators have earned master's or doctoral degrees at the Bloomberg School.
 And another three dozen have trained at the School.

 Although research has always been the program's main focus, its leaders also felt an ethical obligation to do more than just collect blood and data from the people of the Rakai district.
 "We are part and parcel of the community," says David Serwadda, founding Rakai principal investigator and director of the Institute of Public Health at Makerere University in Kampala.
 In addition to following a 12,000-member cohort, the program runs a mobile clinic that dispenses medications in rural areas, offering treatment for malaria, respiratory infections and other common illnesses.
 "We helped put in a pediatric ward at the hospital and built health centers.
 We've helped to finish roofing a school.
 That way the community feels you're interested in their welfare," says Serwadda, MBChB, MMed, MPH '91.